armdz/fotodumper/README.md

 i made this in case fotologs stop his activity, and i like to preserve that teen part of my life.
 THE CODE IS VERY DIRTY, BUT WORKS!

+# KEYS

+[new feature!!!!!!!!] use 'q' and 'w' to navigate the photos withouth f*cking clicks!

 http://armdz.com